scottslowe/lowescott.github.io/_posts/2017-03-21-linux-migration-corp-collab-pt1.md

 * If you choose to go down the IMAP/SMTP route, you'll have lots of flexibility in choosing an e-mail client ([Thunderbird][link-2], [Evolution][link-3], [Geary][link-4], and [KMail][link-5], just to name a few).
 * _However_, IMAP/SMTP doesn't provide address book lookup (you'd need LDAP support for that), which may make using these protocols in a larger corporate environment a bit more challenging.
-* If you choose Exchange Web Services, you have precisely _two_ options from which to choose: Thunderbird with [the paid Exquilla add-on][link-6], or Evolution.
+* If you choose Exchange Web Services, you have a couple different options from which to choose.
+If you want to use a client with EWS support, you can use either Thunderbird with [the paid Exquilla add-on][link-6], or Evolution.
+There's also a package called [DavMail][link-12] that essentially acts like an EWS proxy and will let you use any IMAP client.
 * Choosing EWS generally also gives you address book lookups and _maybe_ some calendaring support (again, more on that in part 2).
 * Browser-based access is pretty self-explanatory, and the pros and cons are also pretty self-explanatory.